square/square-python-sdk/doc/models/dispute-state.md

 # Dispute State

-List of possible dispute states.
+The list of possible dispute states.

 ## Enumeration